A look around Vietnamese Villages

 cat cat village, sapa

-Tra Que Vegetable Village is a peaceful and charming farming community famous for its organic farming practices, located within 5km from the old town or Hoi An.
+A traditional yet a very peaceful and charming farming community famous for its organic farming practices, located within 5km from the old town or Hoi An.
 Here, Vietnamese farmers use natural fertilizers and traditional methods to grow a variety of vegetables, herbs, and spices.

 Visitors can enjoy a leisurely stroll through the lush gardens, watch farmers at work, and even take part in the farming process with a hands-on experience.
 Tourists can also join cooking classes to learn how to prepare traditional Vietnamese dishes using fresh herbs and vegetables grown right in the village.